Nottingham: Education

-There are three colleges of further education located in Nottingham: Bilborough College is solely a sixth form college; Nottingham College was formed in 2017, by the amalgamation of Central College Nottingham and New College Nottingham (which had both previously formed from the merger of smaller FE colleges); and the Confetti Institute of Creative Technologies, owned by Nottingham Trent University, is a further education college that specialises in media.
-The city has dozens of sixth form colleges and academies, providing education and training for adults aged over sixteen.
+There are three colleges of further education in Nottingham: Bilborough College is solely a sixth form college; Nottingham College was formed in 2017 by the amalgamation of Central College Nottingham and New College Nottingham (which had both previously formed from the merger of smaller FE colleges); and the Confetti Institute of Creative Technologies, owned by Nottingham Trent University, is a further-education college that specialises in media.
+The city has dozens of sixth-form colleges and academies, providing education and training for adults aged over sixteen.